Swag's Jazzfest FAQ - Tickets

 Do I need a separate ticket for each day?

 Yes, each day requires a new ticket.
-Note that 1st weekend single-day tickets are good for any day on the 1st weekend.
-2nd weekend single-day tickets are good for any day on the 2nd weekend.
-If you buy the cheaper "weekend packages", those include one ticket for each day, good only for that specific day.
+Note that 1st weekend single-day tickets are good for any day on the 1st weekend; 2nd weekend single-day tickets are good for any day on the 2nd weekend

 Is there a multi-day festival pass?

-If you want to help a good cause, for a $400 donation (2010 price until early January, increase expected after that), WWOZ, a public radio station that's the official station of the Fest, will give you a Brass Pass that give you unlimited entrance to the Heritage Festival (including in/out privileges), plus access to the WWOZ Hospitality Tent at the Fest (free water, iced coffee, and fruit; plus slightly cleaner port-o-johns).
+If you want to help a good cause, for a $850 donation, WWOZ, a community radio station that's the official station of the Fest, will give you a Brass Pass that give you unlimited entrance for every day of Jazz Fest (including in/out privileges), plus access to the WWOZ Hospitality Tent at the Fest (free water, iced coffee, and fruit; plus slightly cleaner port-o-johns).
 The Brass Pass is transferable on a daily basis.
+A portion of the cost (about $200) is tax deductible.
 Details at wwoz.org.

 VIP Packages?